simpleinjector/Documentation/source/aspnetintegration.rst

 Simple Injector offers the `Simple Injector ASP.NET Core MVC Integration NuGet package <https://www.nuget.org/packages/SimpleInjector.Integration.AspNetCore.Mvc>`_.

+.. container:: Note

+    **NOTE**: Please note that, starting with v4.1, Simple Injector's ASP.NET Core integration packages are available for ASP.NET Core v2.0 and up.
+For ASP.NET Core v1, please use the v4.0 integration packages.

 The following code snippet shows how to use the integration package to apply Simple Injector to your web application's `Startup` class.

 .. code-block:: c#